davecheney/gophercon2018-performance-tuning-workshop/2-benchmarking/benchmarking.md

 _Exercise_: What happens if we assign to `Result` directly?
 Does this affect the benchmark time?

+_Question_: In our earlier `Fib` benchmark we didn't take these precautions, should we have done so?

 ## Benchmark mistakes

 The `for` loop is crucial to the operation of the benchmark.